nymo/silex-twig-breadcrumb-extension/README.md

 of breadcrumbs in Silex.

 ## Features
-- Create easyly breadcrumbs in your Silex application
+- Create easily breadcrumbs in your Silex application
 - i18n support
 - Configurable separator
 - Template override